Source-robotics/PAROL-docs/docs/page5.md

 !!!
 Note annotate "TIP"

-    If you dont have an ESTOP you can use any NO switch!
+    If you dont have an ESTOP you can use any NC switch!

 !!!
 Note annotate "TIP2"